fabiommmoreira/document-viewer/README.md

 #### Run the app
 In the project directory, you can run: `yarn start`

-Open [http://localhost:3000/<documentId>](http://localhost:3000/Y8wDMsdf) to view it in the browser.
+Open [http://localhost:3000/Y8wDMsdf](http://localhost:3000/Y8wDMsdf) to view it in the browser.

+Note: you can use other document's Id

 #### Run tests